windbird-sensor/libwindbird/README.md

 # libwindbird
-A cross-architecture library for Windbird-based hardware
+A cross-architecture firmware library for Windbird electronics

 # WORK IN PROGRESS